informatics-isi-edu/ermrestjs/docs/user-docs/column-directive.md

   - `"hide"` (default): Hide the column when the condition source is empty.
   - `"show"`: Show the column when the condition source is empty (and hide it when data is present).
 - `condition_pattern`: _(optional)_ A Mustache template that is evaluated using the condition source data.
 When provided, the condition is based on whether the rendered template produces a non-empty string, rather than whether the condition source returned data.
 The template has access to `$self` (the condition source value) and the same templating environment as `markdown_pattern`.
 No markdown rendering is applied to the result; only emptiness is checked.
+- `wait_for`: _(optional)_ An array of source key strings (referencing sources defined in `source-definitions`).
+These sources are fetched alongside the condition source, and their data is available in the templating environment when `condition_pattern` is evaluated.
+This allows the condition to reference data from multiple sources.
+The condition is not evaluated until all `wait_for` sources have completed.

 ```json
 {